nextcloud/groupfolders/README.md

-# Group folders
+# Group Folders

-Admin configured folders accessible by everyone in a group.
+📁👩‍👩‍👧‍👦 Admin configured folders accessible by everyone in a group in Nextcloud.

 ## References